Mujeres Talk: Las Madres Profesoras in the Academy

 When I was a graduate student mother in the early-1990s, virtually no conferences held panels, workshops, or roundtables on the topic of balancing motherhood with academia.
 At this Summer Institute, our panel was one among several on mother-related topics including Danielle Barrazza’s “My Baby Bump” and Karleen Pendleton-Jimenez’ wonderful reading of her memoir on butch pregnancy and motherhood (https://labloga.blogspot.com/2011/11/how-to-get-girl-pregnant.html).

 Things are starting to change and it’s great to see that MALCS is once again at the forefront of this important discussion.
 At the roundtable, it became clear that we wanted to continue the conversation outside of the institute, and thus we are starting a queer-friendly parenting list for MALCS members and affiliates.
 We hope you will join us in our effort to share experiences, best practices, and a safe space to get advice.
 Please join us on our new email discussion list!
-To join the “Madres Profesoras” email list, please email Susana@malcs.org
+To join the “Madres Profesoras” email list, please email gro.sclamobfsctd@anasuS

 Mari Castañeda is an Associate Professor of Communication Studies at the University of Massachusetts, Amherst.
 She studies new media and telecommunication policy, Latina/ethnic media studies, and transcultural political economy of communication industries.
 Her latest book is Mothers’ Lives in Academia, a collection of essays co-edited with Kirsten Isgro, forthcoming from Columbia University Press.